Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: Introduction

 Although these studies have demonstrated autonomous soaring and wind-hovering, a specific flight pattern—circling—has been consistently observed.
-When circling remains within a small range, the MAV can still conserve more energy than during a typical flight, though it incurs additional energy costs due to actuator activity and throttle adjustments.
+When the amplitude of the circling remains small, the MAV can still harvest a lot of energy from the updraft, though it incurs additional energy losses due to actuator activity and throttle adjustments.
 In more severe cases, the circling radius expands, causing the MAV to drift out of the updraft or into no-wind zones, which presents a significant challenge.
 In wind tunnel environments, circling behavior could be reduced by controlling specific variables.
 Previous studies \cite{suys2023autonomous, hwang2023aosoar} showed that circling was reduced under certain combinations of wind speed and slope angle.
-However, despite these improvements, circling behavior often still persisted.
+However, despite these improvements, circling behavior often persisted.
 Moreover, in outdoor flights, manipulating the wind field is generally not feasible.
 Orographic soaring typically requires high wind speeds, which are often accompanied by strong gusts.
 These unpredictable conditions tend to worsen circling behavior and make stable soaring more difficult.

 For example, during an outdoor flight over a sand dune, circling behavior was frequently observed and was more pronounced than in wind tunnel tests.
 Stalls occurred during circling, particularly when the MAV was flying backward.
 Although the MAV was sometimes able to recover its position and attitude, after several circling loops, it drifted out of the updraft and could no longer recover.
 Manual intervention by a pilot was required due to its proximity to the ground.
 This circling behavior was observed in both controlled wind tunnel environments and outdoor flights, indicating that it is a common phenomenon in orographic soaring.